A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Numerical experiments

 \subsection{Results}

 We define runtime as the time spent initializing the problem, performing all computations within solvers, and writing solutions to file at the end of simulations.
-Table~\ref{runtime_table} compares the computational performance of the Benders decomposition algorithm and the monolithic solution approach.
+Table~\ref{runtime_table_co2} compares the computational performance of the Benders decomposition algorithm and the monolithic solution approach.

 We find that using Benders decomposition brings little benefit for cases with small numbers of zones, especially for LP problems without integer variables.
 We observe a substantial reduction in computational time when considering MILP problems, particularly large scale problems.
 Additionally, all instances of the Bender's algorithm solved within the time limit of 48 hours whereas the monolithic algorithm saw 29 intractable MILP cases out of the 70 that were run.

-We observe that most intractable problem instances for the monolithic model occur in scenarios RPS and CO2.
-Including these time-coupling constraints reflects common clean energy and emissions reductions targets; in our trials, the reference, RPS-, and CO2-constrained cases incurred 8.6e8, 6.0e8, and 1.9e8 tons of CO2, respectively across the year for the 19-zone case when simulated on 12 weeks of data.
+We observe that most intractable problem instances for the monolithic model occur in scenarios RPS and CO$_2$.
+Including these time-coupling constraints reflects common clean energy and emissions reductions targets; in our trials, the reference, RPS-, and CO$_2$-constrained cases incurred 8.6e8, 6.0e8, and 1.9e8 tons of CO$_2$ respectively across the year for the 19-zone case when simulated on 12 weeks of data.
 An inability to include these time-coupling constraints thus threatens models' relevance to systems undergoing decarbonization.

 Figure~\ref{fig:runtime_by_zone_weeks} suggests that the runtime associated with our Benders algorithm grows linearly with the number of weeks considered.
 We observe that runtime grows quadratically with the number of modeled zones.
 This fact hints that there may be value in decomposing along spatial dimensions in future work, as the algorithm described here operates only over temporal dimensions.